AI-Tech-Research-Lab/CNAS/README.md

 | [CIFAR-10-C](https://github.com/hendrycks/robustness) | OOD| 50,000 | 10,000 | 10 |
 | [CIFAR-100-C](https://github.com/hendrycks/robustness) | | 50,000 | 10,000 | 100 |

 - The OOD datasets are perturbed versions of the IID counterparts.
 15 types of distortions are available (e.g., Gaussian Noise and Impulse Noise) with different levels of intensity (from 1 to 5).
+The code for the creation of these datasets is available in the robustness/utility/ood_dataset.py.
+Since these datasets are available only with 32x32 resolution, we provide the code for reproducing the distortions at any resolution in robustness/evaluate_cifar10c.py.

 ## How to launch the search
 ```python